iynehz/i2cpy/docs/source/index.rst

 port, and common synchronous serial communication interfaces (I2C, SPI).
 The chip is manufactured by the company `Qinheng Microelectronics <https://wch-ic.com/>`_.

+The ch341 driver shipped with this library is a Python interface to CH341's official DLLs.

 You need the driver DLL files, which are downloadable from Qinheng's website.

 Windows: `<https://www.wch-ic.com/downloads/CH341PAR_ZIP.html>`_